Hurricane Lane/Disaster Prep

 That wasn’t the case in the downtown area.
 I walked to the downtown Sack and Save and found that the parking lot was full of the parked cars from shoppers but the gas lines weren’t long at all.
 I hope you got your gas.
 I heard that some stations ran out of gas.

 So, when I went to the store on Tuesday evening to get some food for dinner, my hurricane prep involved purchasing candy, chips, ice cream, poke, and a couple of cans of Spam.
+(Here is a link to an interesting “Hawaiian Spam Musubi Making Set on Amazon.)
 The cashier in the grocery store told me that it was busier than Thanksgiving for them!
 How did you disaster prep?
 Living Hilo Style.